Why Montessori Education?

 MMS is the only accredited Montessori school in Manhattan with an elementary program.
 The school is accredited by both the American Montessori Society and the New York State Association of Independent Schools, two organizations that undertake extensive evaluations of mission, governance and curriculum.
 The school is known for its excellent academic program, sending its sixth grade graduates to highly selective schools in New York City.
 In 2013, the school received a “Blackboard” award for its outstanding nursery and Elementary program.
 MMS also is affiliated with the Independent School Admission Association of Greater New York (ISAAGNY) and the Parents League of New York.
 The ISAAGNY website offers information to parents about how to manage the admissions process for its member independent schools.
 The Parents League offers many programs and resources about parenting and education in the city.

-MMS uses many classic Montessori materials and teaching approaches in its Early Childhood and Elementary program as well as other established methodologies such as Singapore Math and the literacy curriculum developed by the Teachers College Reading and Writing Project.
-The school also offers foreign language, choral music, violin, drama, visual art and physical education.
+MMS uses many classic Montessori materials and teaching approaches in its Children’s House Early Childhood and Lower and Upper School Elementary programs, as well as other established methodologies such as Singapore Math and the literacy curriculum developed by the Teachers College Reading and Writing Project.
+The School also offers foreign language, choral music, violin, drama, visual art and physical education.

 Montessori in Primary

-The Primary classrooms serve ages 3 through 6.
+The Children’s House Primary classrooms serve ages 3 through 6.
 In the first two years, the children explore the following areas:

 - Practical life (polishing, pouring, sweeping, cutting, chopping vegetables, washing, fastening zippers, buttons, etc.)